FIAF/fiaf-cataloguing-manual/markdown/0177-d.4.3_production/en.md

 A Production Event may be associated with instances of Agent in the role of e.g. production company, location scout, etc. Selection should be made from a controlled list of values.
 See [D.8 Manifestation Agent Types](#manual-D.8) and [D.3 Work/Variant Agent Types](#manual-D.3).

-Record all the existing relationships of a Publication Event, if the information is known and considered of relevance.
+Record all the existing relationships of a Production Event, if the information is known and considered of relevance.

 Production Event information consists of the following sub-elements: